 2. The Norwegian National Gallery

-Norway’s most popular art gallery was founded in 1837, and now houses the country’s leading collection of paintings, drawings and sculptures.
+Norway’s most popular art gallery was founded in 1837, and now houses the country’s leading collection of paintings, drawings, and sculptures.
 A couple of hours strolling amongst the artwork is a fantastic way to spend an afternoon in Oslo, with highlights from the permanent collection including Edvard Munch's The Scream, Madonna and masterpieces by Manet and other French impressionists.

 1. Get out into the forest

 Many locals appreciate the ease with which they can escape the city almost as much as the city itself.
-Minutes from the Oslo’s centre, Oslomarka surrounds Norway’s capital, with rolling, wooded hills that stretch from Skaugumåsen and Kolsås in the west to Voksenåsen and Vettakollen in the north.
+Minutes from the Oslo’s center, Oslomarka surrounds Norway’s capital, with rolling, wooded hills that stretch from Skaugumåsen and Kolsås in the west to Voksenåsen and Vettakollen in the north.

 Oslomarka covers around 1,700 square kilometers and is recognized as the most important outdoor area in Norway, with an intricate network of hiking tracks that are free for all to use.
 There are countless routes which make for an ideal day trip, and few cities in the world can boast such proximity to nature at its best.

 Other things to do in Oslo